FreitasGilberto/pokedex/README.md

 ## Credits

-This project was created by Gilberto Freitas using the technologies mentioned above and PokeAPI.
+This project was created by Gilberto Freitas using the technologies mentioned above.